This Country Music Tailor Is Known As 'The Rhinestone Rembrandt'

 "The guys at school were more about playing ball and the slingshots," 78-year-old Manuel explained to his daughter, Morelia, at StoryCorps in Nashville.
 "That never interested me.
 I was really an outcast.
 I'd go to bed and I'd dream about fabrics and leathers and about the things that I'm going to make the next day."

-And he had a general philosophy about the clothes that he created.
+And he had a general philosophy about the clothes that he created, which have earned him the nickname the "Rhinestone Rembrandt."

 "Well, you know, a pretty dress is not necessarily a pretty dress, it's the person that's carrying that dress," Manuel says.
 "I remember this guy wanted a John Wayne shirt, and the guy says, 'I don't see John Wayne in the mirror.'
 I said, 'Neither do I. I can make you a John Wayne shirt, but I cannot make John Wayne out of you, you know.'"